 The textile industry also makes extensive use of natural fibres, e.g. wool, cotton and silk.
 However, textile fibre can also be produced from (wood) pulp (dissolving pulp, see Chapter 6).
-This type of fibre is called man-made or regenerated cellulose fibres, and in 2005 the annual production was approximately 3.5 Mt.18 Examples of this type of fibre, which differ from each other in terms of physical properties, are viscose, modal and lyocell.
+This type of fibre is called man-made or regenerated cellulose fibres, and in 2005 the annual production was approximately 3.5 Mt.
+Examples of this type of fibre, which differ from each other in terms of physical properties, are viscose, modal and lyocell.
 One can note that also PLA (discussed above) can be used for the fabrication of fibre used in textiles.

 Biobased composites have already been used in the past.
 For instance, in 1941, Henry Ford unveiled the "soybean car", but it was suspended due to the outbreak of World War II.
 The car had a tubular steel frame with 14 plastic panels attached to it.
-These panels consisted of soybean fibre in a phenolic resin.19
+These panels consisted of soybean fibre in a phenolic resin.

 Biocomposites can be made by mixing plastics and fibres.
 Examples are a composite from L-polylactide and jute fibre mats, and composites composed of regenerated cellulose fabric and biodegradable polyesters.
 Other types of green composites are based on fibre and soy, and fibre and natural rubber.
 Textile composites have been developed that have superior mechanical properties.
 For instance, phenolic composites reinforced with jute and cotton woven fabrics have been found to be suitable for the production of lightweight structural applications.
 Fibre-reinforced biocomposites have been applied extensively.
 Roof structures have been successfully fabricated from soy oil-based resin and cellulose fibres in the form of paper sheets made from recycled cardboard boxes.
-Plastic and wood
+Plastic and wood fibre composites are being used in decks, docks, window frames and molded panel components.
+As well, a wood fibre was found to be the best replacement

-17 FAO Statistics (2012).
+FAO Statistics (2012).